digitalascetic/iron-router-i18n/README.md

 });
 ```

+#### persistLanguage(lang)

+Can be used client and server side to persist the chosen language between requests.
+Default implementation (just client side)
+uses a cookie to store the selected language.
+Any implementation should use ```lang``` parameter to set the language and always
+return the currently stored language whether called with or without a parameter.
+Just set to ```false``` if you want to disable
+language persistance between requests.

+#### persistCookieExpiration

+The value in microseconds of the cookie expiration date set by default implementation of ```persistLanguage```.
+Can be an integer
+value or a function returning an integer value.

 #### missingLangCodeAction(path)

 Action to be taken when no language code can be found in path by `getLangCode` (default is trying to redirect to a language aware path